 Adding Cells in Excel

 Adding a cell is nothing but inserting a new cell or group of cells in between the existing cells by using the insert option in excel.
-We can insert the cells in row wise or column wise as per requirement which allows to input the additional data or new data in between the existing data.
+We can insert the cells in row-wise or column-wise as per requirement, which allows us to input the additional data or new data in between the existing data.

-Explanation: Sometimes while working with Excel we may forget to add some portion of date which should be inserted in between the existing data.
+Explanation: Sometimes, while working with Excel, we may forget to add some portion of date that should be inserted in between the existing data.
 In that case, we can cut the data and paste it a bit down or right and can input the required data in the gap.
-However, we can achieve the same without using cut and paste option but by using insert option in Excel.
+However, we can achieve the same without using the cut and paste option but by using the insert option in Excel.

 There are four different options available to insert new cells.
 We will see each option and the respective example.

-We can insert new cells in two ways one way is to select the insert option from the worksheet and other is the shortcut key.
+We can insert new cells in two ways; one way is to select the insert option from the worksheet, and the other is the shortcut key.
 Click on the “Home” menu at the top left corner in case if you are in a different menu.

-After the selection of “Home” observe the right-hand side we have a section called “cells”.
-Which covers the options like “Insert”, “Delete” and “format” which are highlighted with red color box.
+After the selection of “Home”, observe the right-hand side we have a section called “cells”.
+Which covers the options like “Insert”, “Delete”, and “format”, which are highlighted with a red colour box.

 Each option has a drop-down if we observe under each option name.
 Click on the Insert option drop down then the drop-down menu will appear as below.

-It has four different options like insert cells, insert sheet rows, insert sheet columns and insert sheet.
-Click on the option Insert cells then it will open a pop-up menu with four options as below.
+It has four different options: insert cells, insert sheet rows, insert sheet columns, and insert sheet.
+Click on the option Insert cells; then it will open a pop-up menu with four options as below.